recent posts

 import sqlite3

-# Connect to a database (or create it if it doesn't exist)
+# Connect to an SQLite database (or create it if it doesn’t exist)

 connection = sqlite3.connect("example.db")